Top 10 Activities for Summer

 Friendly local guides, who are well versed in all things Budapest, will introduce you to Budapest’s secrets.

-There’s a tour for everyone: if you’re a foodie person then pick the Delicatessen Tour ,or if you’re into architecture then the Art Nouveau Tour is for you.
+There’s a tour for everyone: if you’re a foodie person then pick a gastro tour, or if you’re into architecture then the Art Nouveau Tour is for you.

 See more tips on exploring the city on walking tours.